Kevin2621/Data-Mining-Final-Project/README.md

 3. other diseases and heart disease
 4. life expectencies and heart disease

+We each have by Sunday:
+1. 2 good datasets or 1 amazingly huge one
+2. clean preprocess data
+3. start on clustering methods

+Sunday:
+1. reevaluate goals
+2. compare and contrast findings
+3. optimize clustering

+For Friday:
+1. create data visualization

 How to deal with Null data:

 1. Ignore the tuple: This is usually done when the class label is missing (assuming the mining task